MeRytis/daily-planner/README.md

      - Show public holidays in LT;
      - Exit the program.
 4. **Add an event**
-   - Program should ask to enter details of event: date, time (by default event takes 1 hour), title, description;
+   - Program should ask to enter details of event: date, time (by default event is 1 hour long), title, description;
      - Validations:
        - Date: >= _current date_ in format YYYY-MM-DD;
        - Time: hour when event must start 0 <= _time_ < 23;